ReapersSoul/SchemaLang/README.md

 - `-version` – Print the SchemaLang Transpiler version and exit.
 - `-additionalGenerators=<path>` – Load dynamic generator plug-ins from a directory of `.dll` / `.so` files.
 - `-R` – Recursively walk subdirectories when the `-schema` path is a directory.
+- `-migrationsPath=<path>` – Directory for auto-generated migration files.
+When specified, the transpiler automatically generates `.schema.migration` files when struct versions change and embeds migrations in generated code (SQLite, MySQL).

 ### Debugger Options